simslab/demux10x/README.md

 # demux10x

 This code is for demultiplexing both single- and dual-index Illumina sequencing runs starting from fastq files.
+The envisioned application is demultiplexing the index reads from various types of 10x Genomics sequencing library construction methods, but the code is broadly applicable.
 It requires Python >=3.6.

 For single-index Illumina runs, a two-column, tab-delimited input file is required.
 The first column contains the names of each sample; the second column contains the index sequences for each sample.
 For single-index Illumina runs, example usage is as follows: